Skip to content

 Team Lyra · Python

-degraded
+● degraded

-"What breaks if I change payments-api?"
+"what breaks if i change payments-api?"

 paymentscheckoutledgerbillingrefunds

-4 services in the blast radius
+fig.3 — four services in the blast radius, one transitive

 See the blast radius before you ship